aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/adjust-pdf-page-size/_index.md

 # Adjust PDF Page Size with Aspose.HTML for Java

-In today's digital age, the need for generating high-quality PDFs from HTML content is on the rise.
-Aspose.HTML for Java is a powerful Java library that allows you to convert HTML documents to PDF format effortlessly.
-In this tutorial, we will focus on adjusting the page size when converting HTML to PDF using Aspose.HTML for Java.
+Generating PDFs from HTML is a common requirement for reports, invoices, and e‑books.
+When you **adjust PDF page size** you ensure that the final document matches the layout you designed in HTML.
+In this tutorial you’ll learn how to render HTML as PDF, set custom dimensions, and control whether the page automatically expands to the widest content.
+We’ll walk through a complete, hands‑on example using Aspose.HTML for Java.

+## Quick Answers
+- **What does “adjust PDF page size” mean?** It lets you define the width and height of each PDF page or let the renderer automatically fit the widest element.
+- **Which library is used?** Aspose.HTML for Java (latest version).
+- **Do I need a license?** A free trial works for development; a commercial license is required for production.
+- **Can I change dimensions programmatically?** Yes – use `PageSetup` and the `AdjustToWidestPage` property.
+- **Is this compatible with Java 8+?** Absolutely – the API works with any JDK 8 or newer.

+## What is “adjust PDF page size”?
+Adjusting PDF page size means configuring the dimensions of each page that the HTML renderer creates.
+You can set a fixed size (e.g., A4, Letter) or let the renderer calculate the optimal width based on the content.
+This gives you precise control over layout, pagination, and visual fidelity.

+## Why adjust PDF page size when converting HTML to PDF?
+- **Preserve design intent:** Prevent content from being cut off or stretched.
+- **Optimize for printing:** Match the paper size required by downstream processes.
+- **Improve readability:** Avoid excessive white space or cramped text.
+- **Dynamic documents:** Automatically fit wide tables or images without manual calculations.

 ## Prerequisites

-Before you begin, make sure you have the following prerequisites in place:
+Before you start, make sure you have:

-- Java Development Environment: Ensure that you have Java Development Kit (JDK) installed on your system.
+- **Java Development Kit (JDK) 8 or higher** installed on your machine.
-- Aspose.HTML for Java: You need to download and install Aspose.HTML for Java from the website [here](https://releases.aspose.com/html/java/).
+- **Aspose.HTML for Java** – download the latest JAR from the [official release page](https://releases.aspose.com/html/java/).
-- HTML Document: You should have an HTML document ready for conversion.
-If not, create one or use an existing HTML file.
+- **An HTML file** you want to convert (we’ll use `FirstFile.html` in the example).

 ## Import Packages

-To start, you need to import the necessary packages to work with Aspose.HTML for Java.
-The following code snippet demonstrates how to do this:
+First, import the classes we’ll need.
+The code block below is unchanged from the original tutorial.

 ```java
 import com.aspose.html.HTMLDocument;